makersacademy/chitter-challenge/process/user_stories/01-Post_Message/README.md

   - [X] Setup Testing Environment

 *  Refactor database Connection
-  - [ ] Create tests for database connection
+  - [X] Create tests for database connection
-  - [ ] Create database connection class
+  - [X] Create database connection class
-  - [ ] Create connection setup file
+  - [X] Create connection setup file

+*  Refactor Chitter app to use Peep class
+  - [ ] Can see posted Peep on index page
+  - [ ] Connect Chitter to Database
+  - [ ] Can see multiple peeps on index page
+  - [ ] Connect Chitter to Database